dfelinto/blender-manual/rigging/armatures/editing.rst

 Editing an armature means two main domains of action:

-- :doc:`Editing the bones <rigging/armatures/editing/bones>` - i.e. adding/inserting/deleting/extruding/sub-dividing/joining them…
+- :doc:`Editing the bones <rigging/armatures/editing/bones>` - i.e. adding/inserting/deleting/extruding/sub-dividing/joining them...
-- :doc:`Editing the bones' properties <rigging/armatures/editing/properties>` - this includes key features, like transform properties (i.e. grab, scale, etc…) and relationships between bones (parenting and connecting), as well as bones' names, influence, behavior in :guilabel:`Pose` mode, etc.
+- :doc:`Editing the bones' properties <rigging/armatures/editing/properties>` - this includes key features, like transform properties (i.e. grab, scale, etc...) and relationships between bones (parenting and connecting), as well as bones' names, influence, behavior in :guilabel:`Pose` mode, etc.

 These are standard editing methods, quite similar for example to :doc:`meshes <modeling/meshes/editing>` editing.
 Blender also features a more advanced "armature sketching" tool, called :doc:`Etch-a-Ton <rigging/armatures/editing/sketching>`.
-The same tool might also be used in :doc:`templating <rigging/armatures/editing/templating>`, i.e. using another armature as template for the current one…
+The same tool might also be used in :doc:`templating <rigging/armatures/editing/templating>`, i.e. using another armature as template for the current one...

 FIXME(Template Unsupported: Template:Warning/Important;